 Weight - Dogs and bitches 35 to 45kg.

-Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree, particularly:
+Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree, and its effect upon the health and welfare of the dog.
+Particularly:

 - Head altogether too small or too short